yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

 Centralized language keys are easier to manage.
-Key consolidation, however, required renaming keys that had conflicting values.

 ---------------------------------------